 - Adapts to any reservoir size

 By directly connecting a flow rate sensor, it is possible to monitor or control flow rate in real time.
-The algorithm includes a continuous optimization of the parameters that allows it to adapt to the interactions between microfluidic channels in complex situations.
+The algorithm includes a continuous optimization of the parameters that allow it to adapt to the interactions between microfluidic channels in complex situations.

 Stop & Go, pressure/vacuum capabilities

 Using a pressure leakage or a valve in complement to the pump is a way to circumvent this limitation.
 With the addition of a pressure leakage component, the pressure drop now takes about 5 seconds (see Fig. 6).
-However, adding such leakage components influence the overall performance: the maximum pressure that can be reached has now decreased by about 15% (from 375 mbar to 310 mbar illustrated in the graph Fig. 6).
+However, adding such leakage components influence the overall performance: the maximum pressure that can be reached has now decreased of about 15% (from 375 mbar to 310 mbar illustrated in the graph Fig. 6).

-Comparing our microfluidic micropump to standard pressure control
+Comparing with standard pressure control

 |Compact pressure/flow control technology||Standard pressure controllers|